gabrielspin/gabrielspin/README.md

-- Hello guys, my name is Gabriel Spindola 🤝 I'm a .NET developer and I'm excited to impact society positively through software solutions that bring evolution.
+- Hello guys, my name is Gabriel Spindola 🤝 I'm a .NET developer/QA and I'm excited to impact society positively through software solutions that bring evolution.
 <!---
 gabrielspin/gabrielspin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.